 - Your child doesn’t need a full plan reassessment.
 In this case, your child might continue with their current plan, get a new plan that’s the same as the old one, or get a varied plan.

 - Your child does need a full plan reassessment.
 In this case, the next step is an NDIS plan reassessment meeting.

 An NDIS plan reassessment meeting is when you meet with the local area coordinator or NDIA planner to talk in more detail about your child’s NDIS plan and your child’s needs.
 The local area coordinator or NDIA planner will arrange this meeting for you.

 After an NDIS plan reassessment meeting, the final step of an NDIS plan reassessment is when your local area coordinator or an NDIA planner sends a new plan for your child to the National Disability Insurance Agency (NDIA) for approval.

-If you get to 2 months before your child’s current plan ends and you haven’t heard about a review, contact your early childhood partner or LAC, or the NDIA.
+Note: if you get to 2 months before your child’s plan reassessment date and you haven’t heard about a check-in, contact your local area coordinator or NDIA planner or the NDIA.